 others experience it as a dark cloud hanging over them,

-some get the feeling as if air is cut off the throat by a thick rope,
+some get the feeling as if the air is cut off their throat by a thick rope,

 some describe a feeling of heaviness, like a stone,

 others shiver like a leaf in a storm.

 As you might notice there are so many images that could describe the same thing.
 Yet, it is experienced in so many different ways.
 Some sound familiar, others completely outside of one's own scope.
 We all have our very personal metaphors of how we would communicate certain feelings.

 If asked, people find their individual descriptions, images that pop into the mind, maybe in combination with memories of something, analogies.
 It is your unconscious mind finding its language in the outside world.

 Anxiety is not driven by the conscious mind.
 No one decides to get anxious, now or maybe later, or maybe only tomorrow or next week.
 It happens, when it happens and we experience it as if it is happening to us.
 Our body and mind are working perfectly together to protect us from danger and keep us sane and happy.
 And so they are acting FOR us, not TO or AGAINST us.
 When people feel anxious, they get ready for survival and to get out of the situation they are in.